 My husband’s weakness is pizza.
 Usually he prefers plain ol’ pepperoni pizza (which I find quite boring).
 But lately, with his never-ending obsession with trying to perfect his brisket (this is a real problem, people), we once again find ourselves with ridiculously amount of leftovers.
 So….
 Pizza.

-Second, for the sauce, I like to do ½ BBQ sauce and ½ traditional pizza sauce.
+- The Sauce: I like to do ½ BBQ sauce and ½ traditional pizza sauce.
 If you use all BBQ sauce I find it tends to reduce and can burn easily, and also adds way too much sweetness to the dish masking the flavor of the smoked meat.
-Mixing BBQ sauce with the pizza sauce adds a nice richness to the sauce without the BBQ sauce dominating the flavor of the meal.
+Mixing equal parts BBQ sauce with pizza sauce adds a nice richness to the sauce without the BBQ sauce dominating the flavor of the meal.
 Just mix the two together and taste to adjust.
 Once again, use a good BBQ sauce.
-If your store doesn’t have anything worthy, use this one!
+If your store doesn’t have anything worthy, use this pinot noir bbq sauce!
 It’s our current favorite.

-The caramelized onions are totally optional.
+- Caramelized Onions: These are totally optional (but such an incredible addition to this pizza).
 We’ve done the pizza both ways.
 But I find they really add a nice depth of flavor that really kicks everything up a few notches.

-As far as the cheeses, don’t skimp on the smoked cheddar.
+- Cheese: As far as the cheeses, don’t skimp on the smoked cheddar on this pizza.
 The blend of the smoked cheddar and mozzarella creates a really nice balance between ooey-gooey-cheesy goodness and awesome smoky flavor.